Car Insurance Discounts: 20+ Ways to Save Money on Your Premium in 2026

 Occupation-Based Discounts

 Your profession matters to insurers.
-Teachers, doctors, nurses, engineers, accountants, lawyers, and first responders often qualify for 4-6% discounts or reduced base rates.
+Teachers, doctors, nurses, engineers, accountants, lawyers, and first responders often qualify for 4–6% discounts or reduced base rates.
 These professions correlate with lower claim rates and more responsible behavior.
-Selective Insurance offers up to 6% for certified medical or educational professionals.
-Always mention your occupation when getting quotes — this adjustment may not be advertised as a formal discount.
+Farmers and GEICO — both offering 23 discounts each — rank among the most generous insurers for occupation-based savings.
+Always mention your occupation when getting quotes, as this adjustment may not be advertised as a formal discount.

 Affinity and Association Discounts